 Step 1 – Download DOSBox

-The first thing you’ll need to do to get started is to head over to the official DOSBox download page and download the latest version available.
+The first thing you’ll need to do is, head over to the official DOSBox download page and download the latest version available.
 At the time of this writing the latest version was 0.74.
 Clicking on the link will redirect you to SourceForge.net and the download should begin automatically.

 Step 2 – Install DOSBox